Rakans4/cursor-app/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+** Developed with [Cursor](https://cursor.com/) - The AI-first code editor**